twistle-fang/twistle-fang.github.io/_posts/2016-01-4-Heart-Of-Dalot.md

 ### Effect

-Once per day the user may cast dispel magic.
-At the cost of the item, the user may choose to dispel any spell regardless of its level.
+King's Fold: Once per day the user may cast "Dispel Magic".

+King's Greed: At the cost of the item, the user can dispel any spell (regardless of its level).

 ### Feats